 To get back to Earth, methane (CH4) and oxygen (O2) propellant must be made on the surface of Mars.
 Since the atmosphere of Mars is 95.3% carbon dioxide (CO2), the liquid hydrogen (H2) cargo can be used to produce methane and water (H2O) in the following reaction:

 CO2 + 4H2 → CH4 + 2H2O

 While the methane is stored for fuel, the H2O is further broken down into hydrogen and oxygen:

 2H2O → 2H2 + O2

 Now the oxygen is stored for fuel and the hydrogen in recycled back into the first process.

-When enough propellant is made, approximately 26 metric tons, the mars ascent vehicle (MAV) will take off from the surface and go into orbit around Mars.
-While in orbit, the MAV will dock with the ERV, which by now has been orbiting around Mars for four years.
-The ERV is composed of a propulsive stage, transit module, and Earth entry capsule (EEC).
-To reduce cost and provide familiarity and safety, the transit module has a design identical to the habitat and laboratory module.
-During the 180 day return trip, the crew must condition themselves for the 1 gravity environment back on Earth.
-Several days before arrival, the propulsion stage and transit module will be jettisoned and the crew will slightly alter their trajectory and reenter the Earth's atmosphere (much like the Mercury and Apollo missions).
+When enough propellant is made, approximately 26 metric tons, the mars ascent vehicle (MAV) could take off from the surface and go into orbit around Mars.
+While in orbit, the MAV would dock with the ERV, which by now has been orbiting around Mars for around four years.
+The ERV could be composed of a propulsive stage, transit module, and Earth entry capsule (EEC).
+To reduce cost and provide familiarity and safety, the transit module could have a design identical to the habitat and laboratory module.
+During the 180 day return trip, the crew would need to condition themselves for the 1 gravity environment back on Earth.
+Several days before arrival, the propulsion stage and transit module would be jettisoned and the crew would slightly alter their trajectory and reenter the Earth's atmosphere (much like the Mercury and Apollo missions).